JuJuz1/RayTracer/README.md

 ### Testing

 This project uses the [Catch2](https://github.com/catchorg/Catch2) framework for testing the application.
-The tests are built at the same time when building the project.
+See [License](LICENSE.Catch2).
+The tests cases are built after building the raytracer library.
 To run the tests it is very similar to running the application.

 ```bash
 ./$(your_build_directory_name)/Release/tests.exe